OpenTOPAS/TOPAS_Official_Documentation/parameters/geometry/patient.rst

     includeFile = HUtoMaterialSchneider.txt

-An example of such a HU conversion parameter file is examples/DICOM/HUtoMaterialSchneider.txt.
+An example of such a HU conversion parameter file is found in the :ref:`example_HUtoMaterialSchneider` example.

 The first set of parameters in the HU file are used to calculate density::